 - 1. Calculate the net cost of the Program to the state, inclusive of the fiscal impact on Med-Cal (refer to Section 4 for an assessment of the potential fiscal impact of the Program on Medi-Cal). - 2.
 Assess the impact of removing the shared benefit pool for spouses or domestic partners from Designs 4 and 5. - 3.
-Analyze the impact of including coverage for PACE as an approved service under Design 2. - 4.
-Quantify the impact of applying the Program contribution waiver to employer contributions. - 5.
-Estimate the required Contribution Rates if current retirees participate in the Program (refer to Section 3.3 for an assessment of the potential Program expenditures for current retirees). - 6.
-Quantify the potential cost savings to employers of having a Program (e.g., loss of employee hours as a result of time off for caregiving or people leaving the workforce entirely).
+Assess the impact of increasing Program benefits for inflation every other year (instead of annually) for Designs 1 through 4. - 4.
+Analyze the impact of including coverage for PACE as an approved service under Design 2. - 5.
+Quantify the impact of applying the Program contribution waiver to employer contributions. - 6.
+Estimate the required Contribution Rates if current retirees participate in the Program (refer to Section 3.3 for an assessment of the potential Program expenditures for current retirees). - 7.
+Quantify the potential cost savings to employers of having a Program (e.g., through a decrease in the number of employee hours "lost" to caregiving demands; lost hours could either be due to employees taking time off or employees leaving the workforce entirely).

 Additionally, in conjunction with their recommended Program designs, the Task Force recommended several next steps regarding open items to be addressed following the publication of the Feasibility Report.
-While certain next steps were addressed as part of this Actuarial Report (e.g., financial analysis of alternative scenarios), the timeline for completing other open items has yet to be determined.
+While certain next steps were addressed as part of this Actuarial Report (e.g., financial analysis of alternative scenarios), the plan for completing other open items will not be determined in this report.